awsdocs/amazon-transcribe-developer-guide/doc_source/custom-vocabulary-using.md

 1. Toggle on **Custom vocabulary** and select a custom vocabulary from the drop\-down menu\.
 ![\[Amazon Transcribe console screenshot: the expanded 'customizations' pane.\]](http://docs.aws.amazon.com/transcribe/latest/dg/images/vocab-stream2.png)

-   Include any other settings you wish to apply to your stream\.
+   Include any other settings you want to apply to your stream\.

 1. You're now ready to transcribe your stream\.
 Select **Start streaming** and begin speaking\.
 To end your dictation, select **Stop streaming**\.

 ### HTTP/2 stream<a name="vocab-using-http2"></a>

 This example creates an HTTP/2 request that includes your custom vocabulary\.
 For more information on using HTTP/2 streaming with Amazon Transcribe, see [Setting up an HTTP/2 stream](streaming-http2.md)\.
-For more detail on parameters and headers specific to Amazon Transcribe, see [StartStreamTranscription](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html)\.
+For more detail on parameters and headers specific to Amazon Transcribe, see [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartStreamTranscription.html)\.

 ```
 POST /stream-transcription HTTP/2